StardustCollective/stargazer-wallet-ext/README.md

 - `yarn run build` builds the extension for all the browsers to `extension/BROWSER` directory respectively.

 Note: By default the `manifest.json` is set with version `0.0.0`.
 The webpack loader will update the version in the build with that of the `package.json` version.
 In order to release a new version, update version in `package.json` and run script.

+### Running E2E Test

+The chrome e2e test can be ran with `yarn test:e2e:chrome`.
+But are only compatible if you have Chrome v79 installed.
+Update the chrome driver page to match your chrome install to run the e2e test on a newer version of Chrome.